 So there you have it – the very best MP3 players for kids that are available at the moment.
 All of these are suitable for very young children, and have enough appeal to last them a good few years.
 Which one is your favourite?

-For those in a hurry, here’s the list of what we found, with (affiliate) links to each product on Amazon.
+For those in a hurry, here’s the list of what we found, with (affiliate) links to each kids mp3 player on Amazon.